ceosorio/metro-shortest-path/README.md

 ## Setup

 This project was made using Python 3.9 and pip, so make sure you have this minimun requirements beforehand.
 First things first, you would need to install the dependencies.
-This can be done running the following in the root directory
+This can be done running the following in the root directory:

 ```
-pip install -r .\requirements.txt
+pip install -r ./requirements.txt
 ```

 ## Usage

 Call the script by typing (while in root directory):
 ```
-python .\main.py <map_path> <start_station> <end_station> --color <train_color>
+python ./main.py <map_path> <start_station> <end_station> --color <train_color>
 ```

 As an example, run:
 ```
-python .\main.py .\maps\example.json A F --color "Rojo"
+python ./main.py ./maps/example.json A F --color "Rojo"
 ```

 This should print the following: